 Don’t have a lot of time?
 That’s okay!
 Choose what you’d like to learn based on the time you have.

 Asking students to show their work helps you understand their thought process and further reduces their ability to cheat.
-However, how do you get students to show their work in an online course?
+However, how do you get students to show their work in online homework?
 The Show My Work feature in WebAssign enables you to give students the opportunity to share their thought process and can be optional or graded.